ARM-software/lisa/doc/source/user_information/installation.rst

-The Dockerfile can be found in the "extras" directory or online at `<https://github.com/ARM-software /workload- automation/blob/next/extras/Dockerfile>`_ which contains addional information about how to build and to use the file.
+The Dockerfile can be found in the "extras" directory or online at `<https://github.com/ARM-software /workload- automation/blob/next/extras/Dockerfile>`_ which contains additional information about how to build and to use the file.

 (Optional) Post Installation